Welcome to Covalent#

-Build your own workflows with this cookbook-style collection of instructions for every stage of a project, from orchestration to execution to results.
+Build your own workflows with this cookbook-style collection of instructions for every stage of a project, from coding to execution to results.

 Learn how to apply Covalent in real-world research applications.
 The tutorials range in complexity from beginner to advanced and span a variety of topic areas.

 The latest release of Covalent includes two new feature sets and three major enhancements.
 True to its modular nature, Covalent now allows users to define custom pre- and post-hooks to electrons to facilitate various use cases from setting up remote environments (using DepsPip) to running custom functions.
 We also now support data/file transfers between remote electrons in a very modular way, including Rsync, HTTP, and S3 protocols.
 As part of the enhancements, Covalent now internally uses an SQL database instead of storing results in a serialized format, which has resulted in impressive speedups and stability across the platform.
 We have further made the Covalent server leaner by not requiring it to have any dependencies of electrons installed.
 Covalent now only requires that your electron’s software dependencies exist on the client (the machine submitting the workflows) and backend (hardware running the tasks).